joaomelo/hot-collection/README.md

 > You can play with the example above [here](https://codesandbox.io/embed/hot-collection-manipulate-lcj2e?fontsize=14&hidenavigation=1&theme=dark).

-If you want to edit an object or add it with an arbitrary id, use the `set` method.
-It also expects an object but you have to make sure this object has an `id` property inside.
+If you want to edit a document or add one with an arbitrary id, use the `set` method.
+It also expects an object parameter but you have to make sure this object has an `id` property.

-If a document with that id exists in the database collection all it's data will be replaced by the one found inside object you provided.
-If any document is found, a new document will be inserted and associated with that id value.
-Let's update out last example to add the edit capability.
+If a document with that id already exists in the Firestore collection all it's data will be replaced by what is inside the object you provided.
+If no document is found, a new one will be inserted and associated with the id.
+Let's update the last example with the editing capability.

     import HotCollection from "@joaomelo/hot-collection";
     import { fireDb, renderEmployee, getById, getAll, resetInputs } from "./helpers";